eda-ricercatore/sardegna-scala/notes/scala-notes.md

 			\cite[\S4.5, pp. 134]{Tate2010}.
 	Tail recursion optimization has to be exploited to keep the set of rules at acceptable levels \cite[\S4.5, pp. 134]{Tate2010}.

+"Databases of facts can help build up bases of knowledge for your logic
+	programs to reason over.
+	You can use them to make inferences and queries.
+	Databases can be combined and extended with new relations."
+		\cite[\S6, pp. 218]{Tate2014}.

 #####	*Prolog*